Horizontal Drilling: Overview of Geologic Aspects and Opportunities

 STARK, PHILIP H., Petroleum Information Corporation, Denver, CO

 Horizontal drilling and completions may become the most significant petroleum technology enhancement since reflection seismic.
 Through September 1990, 640 U.S. horizontal completions were recorded, resulting in 532 oil and 69 gas producers.
 In addition, 345 horizontal wells were drilling or completing and 255 permits were outstanding.
-More than 60% of historic United States horizontal wells will be completed during 1990.
+More than 60% of historic US horizontal wells were completed during 1990.
 Case studies demonstrate higher production rates and improved recoveries for horizontal completions.

 Source rocks--Bakken Shale case history, North Dakota

 Paleokarst reservoirs--Liuhua field example, South China Sea, and karst reservoir potential, Mediterranean region

 Chalk reservoirs--global distribution and Niobrara example, Colorado and Wyoming

 Stratigraphic traps--Niagaran Reef example, Michigan basin, and tight, overpressured gas sands, northern Rocky Mountains

 Reservoir heterogeneity--Spraberry trend example, Midland basin

 Coal-bed methane--U.S. potential

 Coning--Prudhoe Bay example, Alaska